Partnerships & Applications Workshop

 10:30-Noon Session 4: From scenario to response: aligning post-earthquake science and data coordination in Cascadia

-Discussion and moderated Q+A addressing need for more dialog across borders and between science agencies, EMs, and others about roles, responsibilities, and actions for post-earthquake response.
+Goal is to address the need for more dialog across borders and between sectors about the roles, responsibilities, and actions for post-earthquake response, with a focus on science, data, and situational awareness.

 12:00 Lunch